-- Cell phones

-- Blackberry devices and other PDAs

-- iPods and MP3 players

-- iPads, tablets, and other eReaders

-- Laptops, notebooks, or any other personal computing devices

-- Cameras or other photographic equipment

-- Headphones, headsets, or in-ear headphones such as earbuds

-- Any other device capable of recording audio, photographic or video content, or capable of viewing or playing back such content
+- Cell phones - iPods and MP3 players - iPads, tablets, and other eReaders - Personal laptops, notebooks, or any other computing devices - Cameras, other photographic equipment, and personal scanning devices - Wearable devices/smart wearables, including smart watches and health wearables with a display - Headphones, headsets, or in-ear headphones such as earbuds, and - Any other device capable of recording audio, photographic, or video content, or capable of viewing or playing back such content, or sending receiving text, audio, or video messages

 If you brought any of these items to the building today, and have not already stored it in your locker or turned it over to me or a school official, you must give it to me now.
-You may not keep your cell phone or any of these items with you, or near you, including in your pockets, backpack, desk, etc. If you keep a cell phone or any of these items with you, your exam will be invalidated and you will get no score.
+You may not keep your cell phone or any of these items with you, or near you, including in your pockets, backpack, desk, etc. If you keep a cell phone or any of these items with you, your examination will be invalidated and you will get no score.
 Is there anyone who needs to give me any of these items now?